Union Flag Specification

 The Union Flag

-The Flag Institute recommends the following specification for the Union Flag (or Union Jack).
+The Flag Institute recommends the following specification for the Union Flag.

 For guidance on the rules to follow when flying this flag, see UK Flag Protocol.